 Eric Johnson has spent his career working in a variety of information technology and sustainability focused roles.
 Currently at Sony Electronics, Eric influences the business using sustainability as a driver.
 He continuously pursues opportunities to increase the environmental performance of Sony Electronics and sister companies throughout North America.
 Principally responsible for overall strategy and implementation, Eric further concentrates on energy, water and waste management across 25 facilities, online electronics Take Back and Trade-In program, collaborative product and retail initiatives, employee engagement and external and internal communications.
 Eric is not only an ILACSD Board member, he also serves on our goverance committee, volunteers frequently at ILACSD events and is always looking out for new partnerships for the organization.

-Clint Carney is one of the newest members of ILACSD's board, joining in July 2012.
+Clint Carney joined ILACSD's Board of Directors in July 2012.
 Clint is a public relations professional with more than a decade of experience in managing communications programs for public infrastructure projects involving water, energy and transportation, among other issues.
 He has experience in media relations, government relations, community outreach, public policy and also political campaigns, and he currently manages corporate communications, public affairs and business development duties for a San Diego telemedicine company.
-Clint's public relations and government experience add to the diversity of the board of I Love A Clean San Diego, and he is eager to get involved to help raise awareness of the organization in the business community and with residents throughout San Diego County.
+Clint's public relations and government experience add to the diversity of the board of I Love A Clean San Diego, as he helps raise awareness of the organization in the business community and with residents throughout San Diego County.
 Clint is an avid outdoors enthusiast and enjoys hiking, kayaking, scuba diving and other sports, and he is a regular site captain of ILACSD’s Creek to Bay Cleanup and Coastal Cleanup Day.